 How does listing on a flat-fee MLS affect my costs?

-What factors influence agent commission rates in Texas?
+What are the commission rates in Texas?

 Key Insights